 OROGOLD Stores in Ontario

-There are three OROGOLD Stores in Ontario – the OROGOLD Barrie Store, OROGOLD Scarborough Store and the OROGOLD Brampton Store.
-Each store offers visitors with a wide range of signature products and services that deliver some of the most luxurious and opulent solutions for your skin care routine.
+Each of our OROGOLD stores in Ontario offers a wide range of signature products and services that deliver some of the most luxurious and opulent solutions for your skin care routine.
 A trip to any one of these OROGOLD stores is particularly rewarding due to the excellent products and services as well as complimentary treatments like VIP facials that each one of these stores is famous for.

 The OROGOLD Barrie Store